pg9182/tf2vpk/README.md

 # tf2vpk

 Libraries and tools for working with Titanfall 2 VPKs.

+### Features

+- Command-line utilities.
+- Extremely memory and CPU-efficient.
+- Can run anywhere Go can run, without a C compiler (with a performance penalty).
+- Tools to optimize VPKs without recompressing from scratch and preserving all metadata.
+- Full-featured VPK file listing.
+- Go library exposing most functionality.
+- Designed for r2 VPKs, should work with r1/r5 as well.
+- Extremely flexible.
+- Deterministic output for most commands.
+- Supports unpacking VPKs with full support for load/texture flags (it can generate either an optimized flags file with directory-based inheritance, or it can have one entry for every file in the source VPK).
+- WIP: Supports repacking VPKs with full support for ignoring files and setting load/texture flags (as either a new VPK, an update of an existing one, or an addition to an existing one), optionally reusing chunks where possible.

 ### Examples

 #### List a VPK

+Any of the following commands will show a simple list of all files in the VPK.

 ```
 tf2-vpklist /path/to/Titanfall2/vpk client_mp_angel_city.bsp.pak000